Appearance

 |---|---|

-| Non-reconnectable stream | A stream with IsReconnectable = false throws this exception when the client attempts to reconnect after a disconnection |
+| Non-reconnectable stream | A stream with AllowReconnect = false throws this exception immediately when the peer disconnects |

 | Stream not found | The server no longer has the stream registered (e.g., it was disposed or timed out) |